Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

 We consider non-Hermitian random matrices ${\cal H}$ in symmetry classes A + $\eta$, AI, AII, AI + $\eta_{\pm}$, and AII + $\eta_{\pm}$ in the Gaussian ensemble with the following probability distribution function $p({\cal H})$:

-(see Appendix~\ref{sec_be} for the detailed forms of ${\cal H}$).
-Here, $\beta$ is a positive constant and $C_N$ is a normalized constant.
+where $\beta$ is a positive constant and $C_N$ is a normalized constant.
 Without loss of generality, we choose $\beta=1/2$ for the rest of this paper.
+Non-Hermitian matrices ${\cal H}$ are required to belong to symmetry classes in Table~\ref{symmetry_class_A} (see Appendix~\ref{sec_be} for details).
 Diagonalizations of large random matrices show that eigenvalues distribute almost uniformly in a circle except around the real axis and its circumference (not shown here).
-This distribution is consistent with the circular law of the Ginibre ensemble\cite{Ginibre65}.
-For non-Hermitian random matrices in classes A + $\eta$, AI, AI + $\eta_{\pm}$, and AII + $\eta_+$, a sub-extensive number of the eigenvalues are real, and the DoS $\rho(x,y)$ has a delta function peak on the real axis:
+This distribution is consistent with the circular law of the Ginibre ensemble~\cite{Ginibre65}.
+For non-Hermitian random matrices in classes A + $\eta$, AI, AI + $\eta_{\pm}$, and AII + $\eta_+$, a sub-extensive number of eigenvalues are real, and the DoS $\rho(x,y)$ has a delta function peak on the real axis:

-In numerical diagonalizations, a real eigenvalue can have tiny imaginary parts due to machine inaccuracy.
-Such an extrinsic imaginary part can be trimmed by a small cut-off $C= 10^{-10}\sim 10^{-14}$.
-A change of the cutoff $C$ from $10^{-10}$ to $10^{-14}$ does not influence the number of the real eigenvalues.